ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In crosshair calibration, press Ctrl-F11 to switch to PS Move mode.
 Keep in window mode and resize the window as large as possible at the center of the screen while matching the game's aspect ratio (required to align the Windows cursor with the PS Move cursor).

 For Time Crisis 4 and Razing Storm, press Trigger to start calibration.
-Except the center target, you should shoot at a little further than the outermost border of each target to get the correct calibration.
+Except the center target, you should shoot each target at a little further from the outermost ring toward the screen edge to get the correct calibration.
 For Deadstorm Pirates, press Home+Trigger to start calibration, just shoot at the center of all targets.

 Press Touchpad North to retry, or press Touchpad West to confirm, then Touchpad North to go back to title screen.
 Press Back button to select menu items and start a new game.
 Make sure the Controller is set to Motion Controller No.7.
 When necessary, press Ctrl-F11 to switch to gamepad mode to navigate the menu or change settings, then press Ctrl-F11 to switch back to PS Move mode when ready.